 6. Develop comprehensive and detailed plans for intervention for acquired neurological disorders of speech and language.

 7. Report on findings and make recommendations for future management for acquired neurological disorders of speech and language.

 Review of assumed knowledge in neuroanatomy & physiology

-Review of speech, language and hearing development and change through adulthood.
+Review of speech & language development and change through adulthood.